Does Pet Insurance Cover Hereditary Conditions?

 MetLife Pet Insurance plans can provide coverage for hereditary and congenital conditions as part of our standard accident and illness policy.
 This means you could be reimbursed for some of the associated costs, according to your reimbursement rate.1

-As long as your pet isn’t exhibiting symptoms before enrolling and after the 14-day waiting period, they can be covered for any necessary treatment for these conditions, like prescription medication, X-rays and other diagnostic testing, exam fees, and surgeries.
-Check out our coverage and exclusions page for more details about what a policy through MetLife Pet does and doesn’t cover.
+As long as your pet isn’t exhibiting symptoms before enrolling or during the 14-day waiting period, they can be covered for any necessary treatment for these conditions, like prescription medication, X-rays and other diagnostic testing, exam fees, and surgeries.

-What Are Hereditary Conditions and Congenital Conditions?
+What Are Hereditary and Congenital Conditions?

 Like in humans, hereditary conditions in pets are genetic disorders caused by genes inherited from parents and previous generations.
 These may also be referred to as inherited or genetic conditions, and some breeds are known for being more vulnerable to certain hereditary conditions.
+For example, because of how they were bred, French bulldogs are predisposed to developing Brachycephalic Obstructive Airway Syndrome (BOAS).2

 Congenital conditions are present at birth, and they may or may not be hereditary.
-While some congenital conditions are caused by inherited genetic malformations, they can also be caused by environmental factors in utero.2
+While some congenital conditions are caused by inherited genetic malformations, they can also be caused by environmental factors in utero.3

 If you’re bringing home a young pet and know they’re prone to any breed-specific hereditary conditions, it may be worth getting a puppy insurance or kitten insurance policy for them as soon as possible.
 That way, they could be covered before symptoms arise.